-- Failed on Demand The component fails when called upon to function, other than for a test. - Failed Pressure Test Detected by applying pressure to the component to test for leakage. - Failed Function Test Detected by any means while operating a component as a test to confirm that it does what it is expected to do. - Alarm Visual or audible alert that calls attention.

-- Electronic Trend Analysis of a display of automatically generated operating variable(s) over time. - Planned Monitoring Scheduled/periodic observance of equipment and/or local indicators. - Inspection Discovered by methodical examination using tools, specialized methods, and/or disassembly. - Casual Observation Unplanned observance of equipment and/or local indicators.
+- Failed Function Test Detected by any means while operating a component (or a group of components including the failed component) as a test to confirm that it does what it is expected to do.
+Note: "a test" includes the line-ups necessary for the test.
+(Tricky Example: A control fluid leak associated with pressure testing a BOP preventer would be classified as a failed function test of the control component that failed). - Alarm Visual or audible alert that calls attention. - Electronic Trend Analysis of a display of automatically generated operating variable(s) over time. - Planned Monitoring Scheduled/periodic observance of equipment and/or local indicators, including, for example, equipment surveillance rounds or planned ROV surveillance of the failed component.
+This includes observance of equipment during initial installation/commissioning. - Inspection Discovered by methodical examination using tools, specialized methods, and/or disassembly. - Casual Observation Unplanned observance of equipment and/or local indicators.